8-rahul/AI-Powered-Energy-Consumption-Forecasting/README.md

 ## 🔧 Tech Stack -

-- Python 🐍: Core language used for data processing, model training, and API development.
+- Python: Core language used for data processing, model training, and API development.

 - Scikit-learn: Used for building the MLP Regressor model to predict energy consumption.